rsksmart/devportal-1.0/tutorials/truffle-boxes/rsk-starter-box.md

 C:\>
 ```

-If there's no output like that in the image above, go to [Node.js](https://nodejs.org/en/) install.
+If there's no output like the one above, go to [Node.js](https://nodejs.org/en/) install.

 Note that NPM is usually installed together with Node.js, so after installing Node.js, there's no need to install it separately.